 On any given day, fans of the sport can observe Jay in action jumping, sliding, and rolling to perform difficult stunts or demonstrating ollies to young skaters.
 There is never a lack of attention from him as to what might make the park a better place for kids, young and old.
 He focuses on keeping the action upbeat and safe for all skaters.

 A Passion to Learn

 So how did Jay become such a skateboard aficionado?
-When he was ten years old, Jay’s passion for the sport was influenced by a next-door neighbor.
+When he was 10 years old, Jay’s passion for the sport was influenced by a next-door neighbor.
 As he watched him from across the street performing amazing stunts, Jay’s curiosity drew him in.
 He started spending every summer day learning the basic skills from his new buddy who was only too willing to help him experience the challenge of skateboarding.

-Jay also credits Mike Rogers, Founder of Grind for Life, with taking him under his wing to master higher level skills at the local Y. As Mike Rogers tells it: Justin came to the park an amateur with minimal expertise but in just a little time he built his strength and stamina to become a competitive skater.
+Jay also credits Mike Rogers, Founder of Grind for Life, with taking him under his wing to master higher level skills at the local Y. As Mike Rogers tells it, Justin came to the park an amateur with minimal expertise, but in just a little time he built his strength and stamina to become a competitive skater.

 Both Mike and Jay would agree skateboarding leads to a positive and healthy lifestyle.
 Jay’s take from staying with skateboarding?
 It is the feeling of knowing you are good at something.
-Something hard to learn and persevering till you master it.
+Something hard to learn and persevering until you master it.

 I was skating with friends in my neighborhood, and then eventually I was invited to go to the skate park with one of them.
 When I saw people flying all around - literally flying in and out of bowls - that is when I knew I wanted to do it.
 I wanted to figure out how I could get there and how I could fly. -- Tony Hawk